All Products

 image

-Step 2: Assess the specifications for Serverless resource groups before the switch
+Step 2: Assess the specifications for serverless resource groups before the switch

 Important

-After you switch to a Serverless resource group, data computing tasks (such as PyODPS2 and EMR Hive) will incur computing fees.
+After you switch to a serverless resource group, data computing tasks (such as PyODPS2 and EMR Hive) will incur computing fees.

-The following are recommendations for the assessment:
+The following are the detailed assessment recommendations:

-Data synchronization
+Offline synchronization

 Recommended specifications